Daniel Michon, Ph.D.

 Research and Publications

-Michon, Daniel and D. A. Smith, To Serve God in Holy Freedom: The Brief Rebellion of the Nuns of the Royal Convent of Santa Mónica, Goa, India 1731-1734, London: Routledge, 2020.
+To Serve God in Holy Freedom: The Brief Rebellion of the Nuns of the Royal Convent of Santa Mónica, Goa, India 1731-1734, Introduction and Edited by Daniel Michon.
+Translated by Daniel Michon and D. A. Smith.
+London: Routledge, 2021.

-Michon, Daniel, Archaeology and Religion in Early Northwest India: History, Theory, Practice.
-New Delhi: Routledge India, 2015.
+Archaeology and Religion in Early Northwest India: History, Theory, Practice.
+New Delhi: Routledge India, 2015 (re-issued in paperback November 2017).

-Michon, Daniel and Ahmed El Antably, "It's Hard to Be Down When You're Up: Interpreting Cultural Heritage through Alternative Media," International Journal of Heritage Studies 19, no. 1 (2013): 16-40.
+“It’s Hard to Be Down When You’re Up: Interpreting Cultural Heritage through Alternative Media,” with Ahmed El Antably, International Journal of Heritage Studies 19, no. 1 (2013): 16-40.